holistics/readme-exporter/README.md

 ### How do I get a list of slugs?

-You have to collect it manually for now.
-A future work
+You have to collect it manually for now (go to your readme.com docs and extract them down).
+We used a workaround by logging to Google Analytics and extract all the pageviews and get the URL list from there.
+As readme.com doesn't expose that API, a future work will be to write a function to iterate and build the list manually.

 ### What is the image_path_prefix for?